Bearbobs/chat-app/README.md

 # Chat Server
 Real Time chat application made with Django (Backend) and React (frontend).
 Django Channels on the API side with React and Websockets on the frontend.
+Redis is an in-memory key-value database.
+Redis has many use cases, but here we will use it to implement the publish subscribe pattern.

 ## Requirements
 API: